Caseworkers and Visits

 Caregiver Information and Eligibility Coordinator/Caregiver Support Specialist

-Every foster family is assigned a caregiver information and eligibility coordinator from Embrace Families whose responsibility is to ensure that the foster home continues to meet all DCF requirements and to provide necessary support and resources to the family.
+Every foster family is assigned a caregiver information and eligibility coordinator from Family Partnerships of Central Florida whose responsibility is to ensure that the foster home continues to meet all DCF requirements and to provide necessary support and resources to the family.
 They will meet with the family annually in their home during their relicensing.
 They also process changes during the licensing year such as changes to capacity.

 The caregiver support specialist is responsible for quarterly home inspections similar to the initial home inspection required for licensing.
 They will visit the home quarterly except when the home is due to relicensing.
 They are also responsible for communication about placements, placement stability and any other issues related to placement.